 2. Recessed embossing - elements recessed on the front, smooth back (not embossed).

-The file with elements for Embossing should be on a separate page in the file (last page).
-Prepare an additional page containing the areas intended for embossing, marked with one color K 100% (black).
+The file with elements for Embossing should be on a separate page in the file (last one).
+Prepare an additional page containing the areas designated for embossing, marked with a single color K 100% (black).

-File naming: When sending separate files, ensure that the names clearly indicate their purpose, e.g., front / back / embossing mask
+File naming: When submitting separate files, ensure that the names clearly indicate their purpose, e.g., front / back / embossing mask

 • Minimum element thickness: 0.8 mm.